 FSG members will be pleased to see the fort being reopended even on a limited basis.
 It is to be hoped that this is the first step in finding a sustainable future for this important site.
 It is interesting to see that the project is being funded by the Lower Thames Crossing's Designated Heritage Fund.

-The fort was 0riginally planned for 28 guns in iron shielded casemates and a further 28 guns en barbette on the roof.
+The fort was originally planned for 28 guns in iron shielded casemates and a further 28 guns en barbette on the roof.
 By 1874 this was reduced to 4 x 12.5-inch, 13 x 11-inch, 3 x 9-inch RMLs.
 A 60 foot wide moat surrounded the fort.

 By 1903 new concrete emplacements for 4 x 6-inch BLs and 4 x 12 pr.
 Q.F.s were added on the roof.
 These were removed in various stages and in WW2 the fort was armed with 2 x 5.5 inch guns from HMS Hood.